-Accessibility of service7
+Accessibility of service6

-Our customers have the opportunity to contact us by email, telephone, letter personal visit (pre-arranged meeting) or by using our website which includes a Building Standards Enquiry Form.
+Our customers can contact us by email, telephone, letter, personal visit (pre-arranged meeting) or by using our website which provides a Building Standards.
+Enquiry Form.
 Our service is located wholly within a city centre office and is readily accessible due to excellent road and rail links.
 We provide a 24-hour call-out service to safeguard the public from dangerous buildings.
 Our website is regularly reviewed and updated to ensure relevant information and guidance on the service we provide is available for customers.
 Our site inspection service is tailored to be as flexible as possible, within working hours, to accommodate the different needs of our customers.